Warning messageNow scheduling physician-referred CardioScans. We are not accepting self-referrals at this time.

 What if calcified plaque is identified?

 A Saint Luke’s cardiologist will interpret your CardioScan.
-Unless this test was ordered by a cardiologist, the results will be discussed with you and recommendations will be given about beneficial lifestyle changes and treatment options.
-The interpreter also will discuss if any additional testing is needed.
+The results will be discussed with you and recommendations will be given about beneficial lifestyle changes, treatment options, or if any additional testing is needed.

 Will you share my CardioScan results with my primary physician?

-Yes, we will send your results to the doctor who referred you for the test.
-If you were not referred, we recommend sharing the results with your primary care physician.
+We will send your results to the doctor who referred you for the test.